physyuanxue/physyuanxue.github.io/_pages/about.md

 About me
 ======
 Hi there!
-This is Yuan Xue (薛源), a physics Ph.D student at The University of Texas at Austin.
+This is Yuan Xue (薛源), a Ph.D. candidate in physics at The University of Texas at Austin.
 I am working with [Matteo Ippoliti](https://matteoippoliti.com/).

 My interests lie in a broad range of topics in theoretical physics.
 Currently, I am focusing on open quantum systems, many-body entanglement, and non-invertible symmetries.